haileyhansard/Sprint-Challenge--JavaScript/README.md

 2. Explain the difference between a callback and a higher order function.

 A callback is a function passed into another function as an argument, which is invoked inide the outer function to complete an action or "job".
-In contrast, a higer order function is a function that operates on other functions, either by taking them as arguments or by returning them.
+In contrast, a higher order function is a function that operates on other functions, either by taking them as arguments or by returning them.

 3. What is closure?